phil-anderson/blurp/README.md

 WORK IN PROGRESS - CHECK BACK LATER

 *TODO*
-* BUG when unprojecting with an irregular FitViewport.
-Viewport.unproject istead of Camera.unproject may fix it.
+* BUG Quite serious issues when trying to restart more complex scripts.
+Think I need to be more drastic with my clearout.
 * Key combinations for various control functions (e.g. debug on).
 * Add display of exceptions to the script complete code
 * Add Stop, pause and resume methods to runtime.